redocrepus/arkode/README.md

 Voice Coding extension for VS Code.
 Uses fmedia to record, WhisperAPI to transcribe and ChatGPT To format the code.

+## Warning !!!

+This extension sends your code to OpenAI.
+Neither security nor privacy was a consideration when writing this extension.

 ## Features

 Hit the `pause` key to start/stop dictating code.